-As KFC stores across the UK begin to reopen following the chicken shortage, Tim Bound, director at Transtherm Cooling Industries, examines what data
+As KFC stores across the UK begin to reopen following the chicken shortage, Tim Bound, director at Transtherm Cooling Industries, examines what data centres can learn from the fast food chain’s crisis.

 Up to 80% of KFC stores were closed at the peak of this week’s chicken shortages after the Colonel switched its delivery contract from Bidvest to DHL.
 Never mind the secret recipe of 11 herbs and spices, it seems KFC should have been paying more attention to the chicken itself.
 But there is more to this story than wondering what to eat in place of our Saturday night family bucket.